 Figure 6.
-Henry’s Freehand Drawing of the Plan for the College Grounds
+Henry’s freehand drawing of the plan for the College grounds.

-The Whig Society was successful in raising the funds, and local builder Charles Steadman agreed to construct the new Whig Hall for $7000.
-Architect John Haviland of Philadelphia provided a Greek revival design for Whig.
-The cornerstone of Whig Hall was laid in summer of 1837 and it was completed by the autumn of 1838 [26, 27].
-Henry’s Campus Plan was not followed precisely as reflected in an annotation in his personal copy of the 1836 Whig circular [28].
-The handwritten note below shown in Figure 7 was added to the printed circular some time after Henry returned from an April-September 1837 trip to Europe.
+The Whig Society was successful in raising the needed funds, and local builder Charles Steadman agreed to construct the new Whig Hall for $7000.
+Architect John Haviland of Philadelphia provided a Greek Revival design for the Whig structure.
+The cornerstone of Whig Hall was laid in the summer of 1837 and completed by the autumn of 1838 [26, 27].
+Henry’s Campus Plan was not followed precisely, as reflected in an annotation in his personal copy of the 1836 Whig circular [28].
+The handwritten note in Figure 7 was added to the printed circular some time after Henry returned from an April-September 1837 trip to Europe.
+It reads:

-“The following letter [that is, the text in the lithographed circular] was written by myself and the appeal [was] by Dr Brackenridge.
+“The following letter [the text in the lithographed circular] was written by myself and the appeal [written] by Dr Brackenridge.
 The plan of the improvement of the grounds is also due to me.
 The buildings were erected during my visit to Europe and I regret that the committee did not strictly adhere to the plan.
 The buildings should have been put as in the plan on the back line of the college grounds and then space would have been left for building lots between the colleges and the halls.”